 Things are also going well for Black Rivers.
 The support slot with Noel G sounds like its going down a storm!
 I hear the Glasgow show was especially good.
 They are due out over here in the US next week.
 Those of you able to make a show, let us know how it goes over at twitter!

 I recently had the opportunity to pose some questions to both Andy & Jez about all things Black Rivers.
 I asked them both 10 questions each.
-This is part one of the interview, the second part is focused on the songs on the album and will make more sense to you once you have heard the record, so expect the second part on or around Feb 9th when the lp is out.
+This is part two of the interview.
+You can read part one here.

-Thanks to Andy & Jez for their time and to John for making this happen!
+Thanks again to both Andy & Jez for their time!

 Five questions for Andy: